Skip to content

 Who can become a Literacy Champion?

-Anyone over the age of 18 can become a Literacy Champion.
+If you live or work in our specific National Literacy Trust Hub areas our local team will be in touch to see if there is an opportunity for you to volunteer.
 You don’t need any specific training or qualifications to become a Literacy Champion, you just need to be self-motivated, passionate about helping your local community, and have strong people skills.

 Can I still be a Literacy Champion if I’m not very good at reading or writing?